irixce/irixce.github.io/_posts/2020-05-13-f-strings-python.markdown

 categories: python strings
 ---

+Formatting strings is one of the most common operations in programming.
-If you program in Python, you are probably aware of the  `%s`, `str.format()`,  or the `string.Template` methods.
+If you program in Python, you are probably aware of the  `%s`, `str.format()`,  or the `string.Template` methods for string formatting.
+While each method has its own advantages, there are also some limitations.

-f-strings, or "formatted strings" were introduced in Python 3.6, and offer a simpler, concise, more readable way of formatting string literals.
+Python 3.6 introduces a simpler, concise, and more readable way of formatting string literals with **f-strings**, or "formatted strings".

-It can be used to variables into placeholders:
+Within f-strings, `{}` are used as

 {% highlight python %}
 >>> val = 25